iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 ![update-own-profile](/articles/distributed-chat-system/2/update-own-profile.png)

-Then, when trying to load the user profile again:
+Then when trying to load the user profile again:

 ![load-own-profile-updated](/articles/distributed-chat-system/2/load-own-profile-updated.png)

 ### Search for or connect with existing users

 While it's possible to chat with oneself, it's also enjoyable and will enhance the chatting experience to connect with others and have conversations or share information about common interests.
 To connect with others, we first need the ability to search for users.

-This is a new functionality that we can add:
+We will extend `UserProfileController` with endpoints for searching user profiles by a `keyword` and for adding a connection to another user’s profile:

 ```java
 @RestController